SuperPWR weekend offers women’s rugby chance to shine

 It is thought that Saracens had hoped to shift the Harlequins fixture to this weekend to try and maximise the exposure it received, but the visit of Exeter to Gloucester-Hartpury nonetheless provides SuperPWR weekend with a clash of real spice and spite.
 A rematch of last year’s final, also held at Kingsholm, sees Sean Lynn’s unbeaten table-toppers host a Chiefs side looking to regather momentum.

-Hopes for a nip-and-tuck battle for playoff places has faded with a stratification the league table of late, Bristol Bears joining Gloucester-Hartpury, Saracens and Exeter as this year’s four presumed semi-finalists.
+Hopes for a nip-and-tuck battle for play-off places have faded with a stratification of the league table of late, Bristol Bears joining Gloucester-Hartpury, Saracens and Exeter as this year’s four presumed semi-finalists.
 Sale and Leicester Tigers, who both accepted points deductions after failing to field sufficient numbers of English qualified players, sit in single figures in a battle to avoid the bottom.

 But perhaps the most intriguing little sub-group is the trio of Loughborough, Trailfinders and Harlequins, who are vying for fifth.
 Giselle Mather’s Ealing-based outfit have lit up their debut season with a predictably entertaining all-court game, and the continued financial backing should see them challenging the top four soon enough.
 Amy Turner’s Quins, meanwhile, have been a real disappointment, with murmurs of off-field discontent again surfacing after the sudden departure of prop Bryony Cleall this week despite a recent on-field upturn in fortunes.